 So for the first 2 hours of the race, I was doing good.
 Continuously running at my chill steady pace and Roxas Blvd was stunning even at night.

 When I got to Kalayaan Flyover, I was surprised to know that runners had to do it twice.
 The heck.
-That was the time I started walking in longer time because both my legs needed recovery already.
+That was the time I started walking longer because both my legs needed recovery already.
 I must say it was fun while eating bananas and chocolates and hydrating myself.
 By the 30KM mark, mostly everyone was started walking.
 I was so sweaty but also determined to reach the finish line.

 Many kilometers later while battling the voices inside my head, I crossed the finish line by 5:42 in the morning.
 Almost 6 hours in the course!
 I remember getting a bit teary-eyed when somebody gave me my medal.
 Damn priceless.
 Never in my life, I would see myself running 42KM but there I was, in the sunrise of June 23rd, proving every little doubt that came to me that they are all wrong.